On $q$-Painlev\'e VI and the geometry of Segre surfaces: Set up and main results

 \subsection{Generic asymptotics near $\boldsymbol{t=0}$}

 In this section we give the asymptotics at $t=0$ of generic solutions of $q\Psix(\Theta,t_0)$.
 Let $\mathcal{E}_0$ denote the elliptic function

-This is an elliptic function of degree $2$ with periods $1$ and $\tau$, that plays an important geometric role in the $q$-pairs of pants decomposition discussed in Section \ref{sec:dec_algebraic}, and was first derived by Ohyama et al. \cite{ohyamaramissualoy}*{\S 5.1.3} in that context.
+This is an elliptic function of degree $2$ with periods $1$ and $\tau$, that plays an important geometric role in the Mano decomposition discussed in Section \ref{sec:dec_algebraic}, and was first derived by Ohyama et al. \cite{ohyamaramissualoy}*{\S 5.1.3} in that context.
 It has the reflection symmetry $\mathcal{E}_0(-\sigma)=\mathcal{E}_0(\sigma)$ and, therefore, the equation

 has two solutions (counting multiplicity) in the fundamental domain

 It then follows from the reflection symmetry that \eqref{eq:elliptic_equation0} has at least one solution, which we denote by $\sigma_{0t}$, in the domain